 With the HRTF filtering only the direction of a virtual audio source can be rendered.
 To additonally reproduce the position of a virtual source, the influence of the source distance on the perceived sound must be modeled and applied to the output signal.
+According to the review article of Zahorik et al. [13], the prevailing factors influencing distance perception are sound intensity, the ratio of direct to reverberant energy, the spectral variations with distance, and for distances up to approximately 1 m also the variations of the HRTFs with distance.
 Currently we are investigating these effects with the aim of creating a sufficiently simple distance model that can be executed in real-time on the Virtex system-on-chip platform.